Failover Cluster Support

 You can also use Veeam Agent in the managed mode to process Microsoft Exchange Database Availability Groups (DAGs).
 To learn more, see Backup of Database Availability Groups.

 Failover cluster support in Veeam Agent for Microsoft Windows has the following limitations:

 - Backup of failover clusters is supported in Veeam Agent managed by Veeam Backup & Replication only.
 You cannot process a failover cluster by Veeam Agent operating in the standalone mode.

 - Backup of CSV (Cluster Shared Volumes) is not supported.
 Cluster disks used as CSV are automatically excluded from backup.

 - AlwaysOn Availability Groups based on SQL Server Failover Cluster Instances are not supported.

 - AlwaysOn Clusterless Availability Groups are not supported.

 - Backup of Storage Replica log volumes is not supported.
 Such volumes are automatically excluded from backup because of Microsoft VSS limitations.
-To learn more, see Microsoft Docs.
+To learn more, see this Microsoft article.